peter88213/novelyst/docs/help/arcs.md

 ## How to rename arcs

 1. Select the "Todo" chapter defining the arc you want to rename.
-2. In the right pane, change the arc's name into the **Arc name** entry.
+2. In the right pane, change the arc's name in the **Arc name** entry field.
 3. After having applied the change, you might want to edit the chapter title, removing the old arc prefix.

 ## How to create arc points